setouchi-h/cc-marketplace/packages/statusline/commands/install-statusline.md

 ## Notes

 - The script expects JSON input from Claude Code and requires `jq` at runtime.
 Quotes are fetched via `curl` with a 5-minute cache and a graceful offline fallback.
+Use `--no-quotes` (or set env `CLAUDE_STATUSLINE_NO_QUOTES=1`) to hide quotes entirely.
 - The command automatically updates `~/.claude/settings.json` to enable the status line.
 Use `--force` to overwrite existing configurations.
 - A backup of the previous settings is saved to `~/.claude/settings.json.backup`.
 Restore with `mv ~/.claude/settings.json.backup ~/.claude/settings.json` if needed.
 - To test locally, see the separate "Preview Statusline" command.